LiskArchive/lips/proposals/lip-nazar-architecture.md

 * If a failure occurred while processing blocks received over the P2P network, the HTTP API layer would also crash.
 * If an error occurred in the P2P master process, the node would also fail to respond over HTTP API layer.

 These are just a few use cases, the list goes on.
 In short, due to the tight coupling of various parts of the code, and the fact that we use a single isolated process, we cannot ensure that each individual component of the application remains functional, whilst any other component (or more than one component) faces a problem.
+Additionally with single process limitation we can't utilize the all available cores, so that can become a bottleneck for the application.

 # Rationale